arvindat123/JavaProgramming/src/main/resources/AWSCloud.md

      - **Durability and Availability**: Offers 99.999999999% (11 nines) durability.
      - **Data Management**: Allows features like versioning, lifecycle policies, and cross-region replication.
      - **Storage Classes**: Different storage classes such as S3 Standard, S3 Standard-IA, S3 Glacier, etc., tailored to various data storage needs and access patterns.
+     - You can protect the data in your Amazon S3 bucket by enabling either Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) or Server-Side Encryption with KMS Keys (SSE-KMS) on your S3 bucket.

 ---